scottmuc/scottmuc.github.com/source/_posts/2016-10-11-osx-workstation-setup-automation.markdown

 categories:
 ---

+**DISCLAIMER**

+**Try out at your own trisk.
+This setup is not meant to be copy+paste reusable.
+It's about keeping MY workstation under source control, and this strategy may destroy the machine you wish to attempt this on.**

 ## Objective

 IT infrastructure has gone done a long journey of automating all of the things.
 We have automated deployments, production